Most teams do not have an AI problem. They have a thinking-continuity problem.

 A better thinking stack forces the team to name what is actually being decided.
 Are we choosing an ICP?
 Stress-testing a launch promise?
 Comparing product paths?
 Turning a customer conversation into follow-up?
 Deciding what not to build?

-AI can help here, but only if it is allowed to challenge the frame.
+The AI participant can help here, but only if it is allowed to challenge the frame.

 That is a useful collaborator.